 Posted on

 FFPE, Frozen and LCM Sample Analysis

-1. Extract or isolate DNA, RNA/miRNA and protein from FFPE tissues, frozen tissues and LCM samples
+• DNA, RNA/miRNA, and Protein Extraction: Efficient isolation from FFPE tissues, frozen tissues, and LCM samples.

+Posted on